aspdigital/kibomgen/README.md

 As noted above, when you add the script to the list of BOM generators, Schematic will automatically give the correct set-up for the first two arguments, and you will have to provide the path to the database CSV file.

 Press the "Generate" button in the dialog to start the process.
-The window will show the progress of the script, and at the end the BOM CSV file will be in the same directory as the project.
+The window will show the progress of the script, and at the end the BOM CSV file will be in a subdirectory of the project called BOM.
+That directory will be created if it does not exist.

 <img width="1607" alt="kibomgen" src="https://user-images.githubusercontent.com/6307155/167672725-457332aa-aa0d-4411-b4c7-c29e0b8bc413.png">